bevyengine/bevy-website/content/news/2023-07-07-bevy-0.11/index.md

 }
 ```

-In bevy, we store the weights per pose in the `MorphWeights` component.
+In Bevy, we store the weights per pose in the `MorphWeights` component.

 ```rust
 fn set_weights_system(mut morph_weights: Query<&mut MorphWeights>) {